-- b) Local analysis (the local context around the site including local services and infrastructure, local environmental issues, and the local built form and landscape context of the site); and c) Site analysis (the issued is to explanate a service) and the local built form and landscape context of the site); and - c) Site analysis (the immediate context around and within the site including adjacent built form and services, site environmental issues and key site opportunities and constraints).
+- b) Local analysis (the local context around the site including local services and infrastructure, local environmental issues, and the local built form and landscape context of the site); and c) Site analysis (the immediate context around the site including local services and Regional Regional Section 2014). - c) Site analysis (the immediate context around and within the site including adjacent built form and services, site environmental issues and key site opportunities and constraints).

-a) To ensure that the site's context has been analysed and considered to ensure that development is designed on a 'whole of building' approach; and
+a) To ensure that the site's context has been analysed and considered to ensure that development is designed on a 'whole of building' approach; and b) To protect and enhance areas with high scenic and landscapes values which contribute to the character of the City of Penrith.